 Noticing a pattern yet?
 Activating neuroplasticity through exercise treats almost any TBI symptom!

 The best way to treat aphasia after TBI is to practice intensive speech therapy exercises under the guidance of a speech therapist.

-If your aphasia is so severe you cannot even utter a single word, there is still another option available called singing therapy.
+If your aphasia is so severe you cannot even utter a single word, you can always try singing therapy.

 Singing therapy involves singing simple words or phrases to the tune of familiar melodies.
-With enough repetition, patients eventually turn their singing speech into normal speech.
+With enough practice, patients can turn their singing speech into normal speech.

 This treatment may be more helpful for severe TBI survivors.

 How Long Will Severe TBI Recovery Last?

 Now that we have covered some of the best severe TBI recovery methods, you are probably wondering how long this whole process will last.